RcppCore/Rcpp/README.md

 available for code relying on the older interface.
 New development should always use this Rcpp package instead.

+Other usage examples are provided by packages using Rcpp.
+As of June 2015, there are 400 CRAN packages using Rcpp, a further 57 BioConductor packages as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories.

 ### Installation

 Released and tested versions of Rcpp are available via the